 1. Pick a topic area and outline a brief study proposal.

 2. Speak with professors in your area of interest about being your supervisor.
 If you cannot find a professor or do not know of any, contact the department's Academic Administrator or look at the academic department's faculty listings to find a professor with similar interests.

 3. Once you have obtained a supervisor for your project, you must agree with him/her how your work will be graded (P/D/F or letter grade) and how many units you will earn.

 4. Register for credit using an appropriate departmental subject number for independent study.

 Full-time MIT students may cross-register during the fall and spring terms for subjects at Harvard University, Wellesley College, the Massachusetts College of Art and Design, or the School of the Museum of Fine Arts with no additional tuition fees.
 Cross-registration instructions are published on the Registrar’s Office website.

-Undergraduate students who wish to spend a year, a term or a summer abroad or away at another US College have many options, including MIT-managed programs.
+Undergraduate students who wish to spend a year, a term (including IAP) or a summer abroad or away at another US College have many options, including MIT-managed programs.